 - Subp.
 4. Application forms.
 Individuals who wish to be considered for initial or renewal appointment to the roster must complete an application on forms available from the bureau.
 Writing samples must accompany the application. - Subp.
 5. Application fee.
 A nonrefundable application fee of \$50 for initial appointments and \$25 for renewals must accompany each application for appointment or renewal.
 The fee must be in the form of a check or money order made payable to "State of Minnesota, Bureau of Mediation Services." - Subp.
 6. Standards for appointment.
-In determining whether or not to appoint a member to the roster, the commissioner shall evaluate each application for evidence of the applicant's competence, proficiency, and qualifications in the following areas: - A. knowledge and understanding of labor relations systems and collective bargaining processes and dynamics; - B. knowledge and understanding of applicable contract, employment, and labor relations law and rules; - C. ability to hear and decide complex labor relations issues in a fair and objective manner: - D. ability to communicate, both orally and in writing, in a clear and concise manner; - E. ability to conduct orderly and effective arbitration hearings in a variety of settings and locations throughout Minnesota; and - F. high moral character and integrity.
+In determining whether or not to appoint a member to the roster, the commissioner shall evaluate each application for evidence of the applicant's competence, proficiency, and qualifications in the following areas: - A. knowledge and understanding of labor relations systems and collective bargaining processes and dynamics; - B. knowledge and understanding of applicable contract, employment, and labor relations law and rules; - C. ability to hear and decide complex labor relations issues in a fair and objective manner; - D. ability to communicate, both orally and in writing, in a clear and concise manner; - E. ability to conduct orderly and effective arbitration hearings in a variety of settings and locations throughout Minnesota; and - F. reputation in the labor-management community for high professional standards of competence, ethics, and integrity.